 If your educational plan is to attend East Stroudsburg University or any other college, you must make sure that your high school courses prepare you for higher education.
 The courses you take during your four years of high school are very important, not only for admission to ESU, but also for how well you are prepared to handle your college level courses once you are admitted.

-This guide was prepared to assist you in planning your high school courses to maximize your exposure to the subjects and courses that we expect a prospective students to take during their high school years.
+This guide was prepared to assist you in planning your high school courses to maximize your exposure to the subjects and courses that we expect prospective students to take during their high school years.
 During your class-scheduling meetings with your high school guidance counselor, feel free to use this planning guide to discuss what academic/college-preparatory courses you should be taking.

 Your academic record in a challenging college preparatory program is one of the most important factors when being considered by a university or college.
 While the number of recommended or required academic courses vary, East Stroudsburg University, along with many other prestigious universities and colleges, places emphasis on college-prep courses in English, mathematics, science, social studies, and foreign languages.
 We also look for honors and AP courses you may have taken.
 This demonstrates your commitment to taking on academic challenges and makes you a stronger candidate for admission.

 MATHEMATICS (Minimum of 3 years) Most colleges and universities require only three years of college preparatory mathematics.
 East Stroudsburg University and an increasing number of other competitive universities also suggest that prospective students take a senior year college-prep math course.
-This is extremely important if you plan on following a degree program that places emphasis on mathematics, such as engineering, computer science, mathematics, etc. But even students planning to major in "non-math related" programs should take a senior year college prep mathematics course to be more competitive in the applicant pool and to face the demands of academic coursework in college.
+This is extremely important if you plan on following a degree program that places emphasis on mathematics, such as engineering, computer science, mathematics, etc. However, even students planning to major in non-math related programs should take a senior year college prep mathematics course to be more competitive in the applicant pool and to face the demands of academic coursework in college.
 East Stroudsburg University course preferences are:

 - Algebra I